kfoozminus/cheatsheets/kubernetes.md

     - set the cpu and memory values to the amount of resources you want to reserve.
 Place the file in the manifest directory (`--config=DIR` flag of kubelet). do this on every kubelet you want to reserve resources.
 QJenny

-## Master-Node Communication (QJenny)
+## Master-Node Communication (UJenny)
   - communication paths between the master (really the apiserver) and the k8s cluster.
   - to allow users to customize their installatin to run the cluster on an untrusted network or on fully public IPs on a cloud provider

 ### Cluster to Master
   - all communicatin paths from the cluster to master terminate at the apiserver (`kube-apiserver`, which exposes k8s api. it is designed to expose remote services)
-  - in a typical deployment, the apiserver is configured to listen for remote connections on a secure https port (443) with one or more forms of client authentication enable, which is necessary if annonymous requests of service account tokens are allowed (QJenny)
+  - in a typical deployment, the apiserver is configured to listen for remote connections on a secure https port (443) with one or more forms of client authentication enable, which is necessary if annonymous requests of service account tokens are allowed (UJenny)
   - nodes should be provisioned with the public root certificate for the cluster such that they can connect securely to the apiserver along with valid client credentials. for example, on a default GKE(Google Kubernetes Engine) deployment, the client credentials provided to the kubelet are in the form of a client certificate.
   - pods that wish to connect to the apiserver can do so securely by taking a 'service account' so that k8s will automatically inject the public root certificate and a valid bearer token into the pod when it is instactiated.
   - the `kubernetes` service (in all namespaces) is configured with a virtual IP address that is redirected (via `kube-proxy`) to the https endpoint on the apiserver